Looking for the perfect little runaround? Compare some of the biggest motoring names in Canstar Blue’s small car review and ratings.

 Canstar Blue research finalised in October 2016, published in December 2016.

 See our Ratings Methodology.

-Canstar Blue commissioned Colmar Brunton to survey 9,000 Australian consumers across a range of categories to measure and track customer satisfaction.
-The outcomes reported are the results from customers within the survey group who have bought a brand new car from a dealership in the last three years – in this case, 2,354 people.
+Canstar Blue commissioned Colmar Brunton to survey 9,000 Australian adults across a range of categories to measure and track customer satisfaction.
+The outcomes reported are the results from customers within the survey group who have bought a new car from a dealership in the last three years – in this case, 913 people.

 Brands must have received at least 30 responses to be included.
 Results are comparative and it should be noted that brands receiving three stars have still achieved a satisfaction measure of at least six out of 10.
 Not all brands available in the market have been compared in this survey.
 The ratings table is first sorted by star ratings and then alphabetically.
 A rated brand may receive a ‘N/A’ (Not Applicable) rating if it does not receive the minimum number of responses for that criteria.

 4WD and SUVs Award - July 15th

 Off-road driving can be a lot of fun, but it can also be dangerous.
 Before you set off, read up on what you should know at Canstar Blue.– Read more

 Small Car Review & Ratings - July 14th

 Interested in getting personalised number plates for your vehicle?
 Here's some information to help you.– Read more